MISO: Monitoring Inactivity of Single Older Adults at Home using RGB-D Technology: Results

+{The monitoring system was deployed in four households in the older adult community.
+Residents ranged in age from 65 to 80 years old, {with two male older adults and two female older adults.} For each participant's house, the system captured data over a period of approximately three days.
+For the inactivity detection, all cameras were in the living room on a tripod, two observed a couch, one observed a chair, and the last one viewed both a chair and a couch.} {In total, 23,393 log events of inactivity ($\geq$1s) were recorded.}

-Fig. \ref{fig.10} shows inactivity statistics of four older adult participants on a chair or couch in the living room.
+Table \ref{tab6} summarizes the inactivity statistics of four older adult participants on a chair or couch in the living room.
 A median of 2.0 to 2.9 seconds for periods of non-movement was detected across all participants, with the minimum 25\% intervals of 1.0 to 1.5 seconds.
-When the maximum 25\% periods of inactivity periods are considered, the durations varied between participants, ranging from 7.5 seconds to 15.6 seconds.
+When the maximum 25\% periods of inactivity periods are considered, the duration varied between participants, ranging from 7.5 seconds to 15.6 seconds.
 This demonstrated that a person tends to remain completely still for only very short periods of time when they are awake.
-Table \ref{tab6} summarizes these statistics.
+Fig. \ref{fig.10} shows the statistics.

-Table \ref{tab7} depicts the overall percentages of inactivity periods in different time ranges among all participants, showing that more than 90\% of the inactivity instances were under 10 seconds, and approximately 99\% of the instances were under 30 seconds.
+Table \ref{tab7} presents the overall percentages of inactivity periods in different time ranges among all participants, showing that more than 90\% of the inactivity instances were under 10 seconds, and approximately 99\% of the instances were under 30 seconds.
 On the other hand, several periods of inactivity over 100 seconds and one over 800 seconds were observed from Participant 1, who was napping on the couch at the time.
 Fig. \ref{fig.11} shows an example of monitoring data for Participant 4, where the participant’s presence was between 10 am and 22 pm, with a peak inactivity duration at 19 pm.
 Meanwhile, the exponential distribution fits all the inactivity data well (see also Fig. \ref{fig.13} for Participants 1-3).

+{The authors acknowledge that one cannot make strong claims on the basis of only 4 participants, but it is hoped that the similarity of the inactivity distributions in Figures \ref{fig.10}, \ref{fig.11}, and \ref{fig.13} across the four volunteers suggests that it is possible to discriminate between normal short periods of inactivity and more serious longer periods.}